AI in Switzerland: 2025 State of Affairs

 A Maturing Ecosystem

 Switzerland is home to over 900 AI-specialised companies, according to the Swiss AI Ecosystem Report.
 Zurich, Lausanne, and Geneva host the majority of these players, but emerging hubs are also developing in Bern, Basel, and Ticino.
-The country attracts international talent and benefits from a stable regulatory environment that supports innovation.
+The country attracts international talent and benefits custom project scope.

 SME Adoption: Progress with Gaps

 While large Swiss corporations have broadly integrated AI into their operations, the picture is more nuanced for SMEs.
-According to a study by the Lucerne University of Applied Sciences, approximately 35% of Swiss SMEs were using at least one AI tool in 2024, up from 18% in 2022.
+According to a study by the Lucerne University of Applied Sciences, approximately 35% of Swiss SMEs were using at least one AI tool in 2024, up custom project scope.
 The trajectory is positive, but the majority of businesses remain in a wait-and-see phase.

 The primary barriers identified are: